-- 106. Immunity of Office, its officers and Examiners
+106. Immunity of Office, its officers and Examiners

-- 107. Correction of errors in patents and applications
+107. Correction of errors in patents and applications

-- 108. Information about patent applications and patents, and inspection of documents
+108. Information about patent applications and patents, and

-- 109. [Repealed]
+inspection of documents

+109. Service by post

-- 110. Extension of time
+110. Extension of time

-- 111. Hours of business and excluded days
+111. Hours of business and excluded days

-- 112. Government's right to sell forfeited articles
+112. Government's right to sell forfeited articles

-- 113. Extent of invention
+113. Extent of invention

-- 114. Availability of samples of micro-organisms
+114. Availability of samples of micro-organisms

-- 115. Rules
+115. Rules

-- 115A.
+115A.
 Forms and directions of Registrar

-- 116. Fees
+116. Fees

-- 116A.
-Amendment of Schedule

-- 117. Transitional provisions The Schedule
+117. Transitional provisions

+The Schedule - Substances Which Are Not Pharmaceutical

+Products